 Note: Links with green underlines are shopping links and will open in a new window

-A cupola is a small structure on the top of a roof.
+A cupola is a small - or sometimes large - structure on the top of a roof.
 They can be nearly any shape including square, rectangular, or dome shaped.
 They appear on the tops of a wide variety of structures including houses, churches, garden gazebos, barns, or the caboose of a freight train.
 Cupolas can be purely decorative or highly functional: Uses for large cupolas include a look-out vantage point, belfries, or to house a light; smaller cupolas are often useful as a way to exchange light and air.
-Cupolas are often topped by weathervanes.
+On barns, cupolas are often topped by weathervanes.

 Cupolas are beautiful additions to your home or barn.
 Contrary to what some people might believe they are often purchased and added to a building after it has been completed, as opposed to being "built in" to the building during initial construction.